Hackcessible/hackcessible/README.md

 Our team is comprised of:

 - [@AllieDeford](https://github.com/AllieDeford) - Queen of Juggling All The Things! (a.k.a.
 Project Manager) and dev
-- [@nbolten](https://github.com/nbolten) - Supreme Overlord of Flask, virtual environments, and data manipulation and also super coder
+- [@nbolten](https://github.com/nbolten) - Supreme Overlord of Flask, virtual environments, and data manipulation.
+Super Coder (tm)
 - [@Reagankm](https://github.com/Reagankm) - Web dev novice but the kid's got heart
 - [@vesipan](https://github.com/versipan) - User Advocate and all-around design expert